BobbyLee531/CSC207_FizzBuzz/README.md

 - [ ] Similar to what you did for `Multiples.java`, modify the code so that you can easily test it by extracting a helper method called `reduce`.
 Then generalize that helper to take in `n` as a parameter.

-Once you complete these steps, you can copy the `ReduceTest.java` file into the `test/lab1` directory and run the tests — debugging as needed.
+Once you complete these steps, you can copy the `lab1.ReduceTest.java` file into the `test/lab1` directory and run the tests — debugging as needed.

 - [ ] Finally, `add`, `commit`, and `push` your `Reduce.java` — then rerun the self tests on MarkUs.